- 7+business days starting at $5.99

 3. Read the Label

 Before you throw the shirt in the washing machine or move onto the next step, locate the shirt tag and read the washing instructions.
 Some shirts will need to be washed in hot water, others cold.
+If you see a steam iron icon on the tag, the cloth is steam-iron-friendly.

 Be careful if you’re using any 3rd party stain remover sprays (commonly bought at Walmart or the supermarket).
 They might advise you to “wash in as warm water as possible.”
 Washing a shirt in warm water could cause premature wear and tear and even shrinkage.